 8. Parents submitting written requests to have their student excused from testing, classroom instruction and other school experiences will be granted that request when possible and educationally appropriate.
 Requests should be submitted to the proper teacher or administrator within a reasonable time prior to the testing, classroom instruction or other school experience and should be accompanied by a written explanation for the request.
 A plan for an acceptable alternative shall be approved by the proper teacher and administrator prior to, or as a part of, the granting of any parent request.

-9. Participation in surveys of students occurs in this district when determined appropriate by district staff for educational purposes.
+9. Participation in questionnaires of students occurs in this district when determined appropriate by district staff for educational purposes.
 Parents will be notified prior to the administration of surveys in accordance with district policy.
 Timely written parental requests to remove students from such surveys will be granted in accordance with district policy and law.
 In some cases, parental permission must be given before the survey is administered.

 10. Parents are invited to express their concerns, share their ideas and advocate for their children’s education with board members, administrators and staff.